Voit delivers go-ahead hit as Yanks beat Red Sox in Game 1 of doubleheader

 Jordan Montgomery started for the Yankees and allowed three runs in 4 2/3 innings in his first outing after being activated off the COVID IL.

+"I’m pretty happy with how I threw the ball," said Montgomery, who hadn't pitched since Aug.
+1. "I got tired."

 The Yankees took a 2-0 lead in the second on Andrew Velazquez’s two-out, two-run single off Boston starter Tanner Houck.
 The RBIs were the Bronx-born Velazquez’s first as a Yankee in his second home game since joining the team on Aug.
-9.
+9 and came in front of plenty of his friends and family members in the stands.

 The Red Sox tied it on Xander Bogaerts’ two-out, two-run single in the third and took the lead on Christian Vazquez’s solo homer in the fifth.